hdShang/arxiv-daily/docs/cs-CV/2025-06-12/papers/250611302v3-tardis-stride-a-spatio-temporal-road-image-dataset-and-world-model-f.md

 ---
 layout: default
-title: TARDIS STRIDE: A Spatio-Temporal Road Image Dataset and World Model for Autonomy
+title: "TARDIS STRIDE: A Spatio-Temporal Road Image Dataset and World Model for Autonomy"
 ---

 # TARDIS STRIDE: A Spatio-Temporal Road Image Dataset and World Model for Autonomy